DFOnline/CodeClient/.github/README.md

 A Fabric 1.20 mod for coding more efficiently with utility features including but not limited to:
 * Automatically placing templates in inventory
-* Rendering only the plot you are currently coding in
 * Moving faster in codespace
 * A palette with all the actions